Anastasia-Labs/payment-subscription/payment-subscription-design-specs/subscription-smart-contract.typ

     - Address: Merchant validator script address

     - Datum:
       - existing_metadata: Current metadata for the service.
     - Value:

       - Minimum ADA
       - Reference NFT Asset

-- *Outputs*
+==== Outputs
+\
   + *Merchant Wallet UTxO*
     - Address: Merchant wallet address

     - Datum:
       - updated_metadata: New metadata for the subscription.
     - Value:

       - Minimum ADA
       - Updated Merchant NFT Asset

   + *Merchant Validator UTxO:*
     - Address: Spending endpoint address

     - Datum:
       - updated_metadata: New metadata for the subscription.
     - Value:

       - Minimum ADA
       - 1 Updated Reference Merchant NFT Asset

 \
   === Spend :: RemoveService
   \

-  This transaction spends the Merchant NFT to remove the service.
+  This transaction spends the Reference UTxO with the Merchant NFT to remove the service.

+  \
+  #figure(
+  image("./images/remove-service-image.png", width: 100%),
+  caption: [Remove Service UTxO diagram],
+)
+\

+==== Inputs
+\
+   + *Merchant Wallet UTxO*

+    - Address: Merchant’s wallet address

+    - Value:

+      - Minimum ADA
+      - Merchant NFT Asset

+  + *Merchant Validator UTxO*

+    - Address: Merchant validator script address
-- *Inputs*
+    - Datum:

-  - UTxO containing the MerchantNFT being spent to remove the service.
+      - service_metadata: Current metadata for the service.
+    - Value:

+      - Minimum ADA
-  - Reference UTxO holding the Reference NFT and service metadata.
+      - Reference NFT Asset

+==== Mints

+  - Merchant Multi-validator

+    - Redeemer: DeleteService
-- *Outputs*
+    - Value:
+      - -1 Merchant NFT Asset
+      - -1 Reference NFT Asset

+==== Outputs
+\
-  + *Merchant UTxO*
+  + *Merchant Wallet UTxO*

     - Address: Merchant wallet address

-    // - Datum:
-    //   - merchant_nft_tn: Merchant’s token name encoding UTxO.

-    //   - updated_metadata: New metadata for the subscription.
-    // - Value:
-    //   - Minimum ADA

-    //   - Updated Merchant NFT Asset

-  + *Merchant Policy UTxO:*
-    - Address: Merchant Policy address

-    // - Datum:
-    //   - merchant_nft_tn: Merchant’s token name encoding UTxO.

-    //   - updated_metadata: New metadata for the subscription.

-    // - Value:
+    - Value:
-    //   - Minimum ADA
+      - Minimum ADA (remaining after burning the NFT)

-    //   - 1 Updated Reference Merchant NFT Asset

-  + *Change UTxO:*

-    - Any remaining ADA or other tokens from the transaction inputs that are not used in the transaction are returned to the merchant’s address as change.
+\

 == Subscriber Multi-validator

 === Mint :: CreateAccount
 \
 This endpoint mints a new subscription NFT for a subscriber, establishing a new subscription account.
-It transfers the subscription fee to the merchant and provides the subscriber with a unique subscription token.
+It transfers the subscription fee to the Payments Contract and provides the subscriber with a unique subscription token.

-- *Inputs*

-  - A subscriber UTxO from the subscriber wallet address.

-  - Merchant Policy UTxO:

-// Address: Merchant Multi-validator Address (Mint)
-// Datum:
-// merchant_nft_tn: Merchant’s token name encoding UTxO to be consumed when minting the NFT.
-// subscription_fee: AssetClass type for the subscription fee.
-// subscription_fee_qty: Amount of the subscription fee.
-// penalty_fee: AssetClass type for the amount of funds to be deducted when subscriber cancels the subscription.
-// penalty_fee_qty: Amount of the penalty fees.
-// Value: 1 Reference NFT Asset
-- *Outputs*
-  + Subscription UTxO:
+\
+ #figure(
+  image("./images/create-account-image.png", width: 100%),
+  caption: [Create Account UTxO diagram],
+)
+\

+==== Inputs
+\
+  + *Subscriber Wallet UTxO.*
     - Address: Subscriber’s wallet address
-    - Datum:

-      - subscription_token_name: Subscription token name

-      - start_date: Subscription start date
-      - end_date: Subscription end date

     - Value:

       - Minimum ADA
-      - 1 Subscription Token Asset

-  + Merchant UTxO:
+      - Any additional ADA required for the transaction //(see @out_ref of Subscriber Multi-validator in Section 3.3.2.2.1)

+==== Outputs
+\
+  + *Subscriber Wallet UTxO:*

-    - Address: Merchant’s wallet address
+    - Address: Subscriber wallet address

     - Value:

-      - Minimum ADA
+      - minimum ADA
+      - 1 Subscriber NFT Asset

+  + *Subscriber Validator UTxO:*

+    - Address: Merchant Multi-validator Address (Mint)

+    - Datum:

+      - *`subscription_token_name`:* Subscriber's token name encoding UTxO to be consumed when minting the NFT.
+      - *`subscription_fee`:* AssetClass type for the subscription fee.
+      - *`subscription_fee_qty`:* Amount of the subscription fee.
+      - *`start_date:`* Subscription start date
-      - Subscription fee amount
+      - *`end_date:`* Subscription end date

-  +  Change UTxO:

-Any remaining ADA or other tokens from the transaction inputs that are not used in the transaction are returned to the subscriber’s address as change.
+    - Value:

+      - 1 Reference NFT Asset
+\
 === Mint :: DeleteAccount
+\

 This endpoint burns the subscription NFT, effectively canceling the subscription.
 It deducts a penalty fee from the subscriber’s balance and transfers it to the merchant.

-- *Inputs*
+\
+#figure(
+  image("./images/delete-account-image.png", width: 100%),
+  caption: [Delete Account UTxO diagram],
+)
+\

+==== Inputs
+\
-  + Subscriber UTxO:
+  + *Subscriber UTxO*

     - Address: Subscriber’s wallet address
+    - Value:
-    - Value: Minimum ADA + Subscription Token Asset
+        - Minimum ADA

-  + Merchant Policy UTxO:
+        - 1 Subscriber NFT Asset

+  + *Subscriber Validator UTxO*

-    - Address: Merchant Multi-validator Address (Mint)
+    - Address: Subscriber Multi-validator Address (Mint)

     - Datum:

-      - merchant_nft_tn: Merchant’s token name encoding UTxO to be consumed when burning the NFT.
+      - subscriber_nft_tn: Subscriber's token name encoding UTxO to be consumed when burning the NFT.
       - subscription_fee: AssetClass type for the subscription fee.
       - subscription_fee_qty: Amount of the subscription fee.
       - penalty_fee: AssetClass type for the amount of funds to be deducted when - subscriber cancels the subscription.
       - penalty_fee_qty: Amount of the penalty fees.

     - Value:

       - 1 Reference NFT Asset

-- *Outputs*
+==== Outputs
+\

-  + Merchant UTxO:
+  + Subscriber Wallet UTxO:

-    - Address: Merchant’s wallet address
+    - Address: Subscriber’s wallet address

     - Value:
       - Minimum ADA
-      - Penalty fee amount
+      // - Penalty fee amount

   + Change UTxO:

     Any remaining ADA or other tokens from the transaction inputs that are not used in the transaction are returned to the subscriber’s address as change.
+\

 === Spend :: UpdateMetaData

-This endpoint updates the metadata of the subscription NFT, allowing modifications to the subscription details without altering the subscription token itself.

-- *Inputs*
+\

+This transaction updates the metadata attached to the subscriber UTxO at the script address.
+It consumes both the Subscriber NFT and the Reference NFT, then sends the updated Subscriber NFT to the user's wallet and the updated Reference NFT to the spending endpoint.

+#figure(
+  image("./images/update-subscriber-metadata.png", width: 100%),
+  caption: [Update Subscriber Metadata UTxO diagram], )
+\

+==== Inputs
+\
-  + Subscriber UTxO:
+  + *Subscriber UTxO*

     - Address: Subscriber’s wallet address

+    - Value:

-    - Value: Minimum ADA + Subscription Token Asset
+      - Minimum ADA
+      - Subscriber NFT Asset

+  + *Subscriber Validator UTxO*

+    - Address: Subscriber validator script addres

+    - Datum:

+      - existing_metadata: Current metadata for the Subscriber.

+    - Value:

-- *Outputs*
+      - Minimum ADA
+      - 1 Reference NFT Asset

+==== Outputs
+\
-  + Subscription UTxO:
+  + *Subscriber UTxO*
     - Address: Subscriber’s wallet address

     - Datum:

-      - subscription_token_name: Subscription token name
-      - updated_metadata: New metadata for the subscription
+      - updated_metadata: New metadata for the subscriber

     - Value:

       - Minimum ADA
+      - Updated Subscriber NFT Asset

+  + *Subscriber Validator UTxO*
+    - Address: Subscriber validator script address

+    - Datum:

+      - updated_metadata: New metadata for the subscriber

+    - Value:

+      - Minimum ADA
-      - Updated Subscription Token Asset
+      - Updated Reference NFT Asset

+\
 === Spend :: RemoveAccount

-This endpoint spends (removes) the subscription NFT, effectively terminating the subscription and removing the subscriber's account from the system.

-- *Inputs*
-  + Subscriber UTxO:
+\

+This transaction effectively terminates the subscription and removes the subscriber's account from the system by consuming the Subscriber NFT and the Reference NFT.
+The inputs include a UTxO from the subscriber’s wallet containing the Subscriber NFT and a UTxO from the Merchant Multi-validator containing the Reference NFT and relevant metadata.
+The outputs return the minimum ADA to the merchant's wallet and any remaining ADA or other tokens to the subscriber’s wallet.

+\
+#figure(
+  image("./images/remove-account-image.png", width: 100%),
+  caption: [Remove Account Metadata UTxO diagram],
+)
+\

+==== Inputs
+\
+  + *Subscriber Wallet UTxO*

     - Address: Subscriber’s wallet address
+    - Value:
-    - Value: Minimum ADA + Subscription Token Asset
+      - Minimum ADA
+      - Subscriber NFT Asset

-  + Merchant Policy UTxO:
+  + *Subscriber Policy UTxO*

   - Address: Merchant Multi-validator Address (Spend)